-Thirty-eight years ago, a festival began.
+Forty one years ago, a festival began.
 Morphed from the “Back to Mount Morgan Week” and the Springtime Carnival, the Golden Mount Festival has become one of the longest, if not the longest surviving festival in Central Queensland.
 Like the mine before, it has endured, often against great odds.

-Over the years in excess of $300,000 has been raised by the quest entrants and the greater part of this was contributed to community projects such as St Mary’s Village, the Squash Courts and Heated Lap Pools.
+Over the years in excess of $300,000 has been raised by the quest entrants and the greater part of this was contributed to community projects such as a St Mary’s Village unit, the Squash Courts and heated lap pool.
 Contributions have also been made to the Ambulance, SES and others.